Henry Hyndman

-Henry Mayers Hyndman (/ˈhaɪndmən/; 7 March 1842 – 20 November 1921) was an English writer, politician and socialist.
+Henry Mayers Hyndman (/ˈhaɪndmən/; 7 March 1842 – 22 November 1921) was an English writer, politician and socialist.

-Originally a conservative, he was converted to socialism by Karl Marx's Communist Manifesto and launched Britain's first left-wing political party, the Democratic Federation, later known as the Social Democratic Federation, in 1881.
+Originally a conservative, he was converted to socialism by Karl Marx's Communist Manifesto and launched Britain's first socialist political party, the Democratic Federation, later known as the Social Democratic Federation, in 1881.

 Although this body attracted radicals such as William Morris and George Lansbury, Hyndman was generally disliked as an authoritarian who could not unite his party.
 Nonetheless, Hyndman was the first author to popularise Marx's works in English.

 Early life

 The son of a wealthy businessman, Hyndman was born on 7 March 1842 in London.
 After being educated at home, he entered Trinity College, Cambridge.
 Hyndman later recalled:

 I had the ordinary education of a well-to-do boy and young man.
 I read mathematics hard until I went to Cambridge, where I ought, of course, to have read them harder, and then I gave them up altogether and devoted myself to amusement and general literature. ...
 Trinity or, for that matter, any other college, is practically a hot-bed of reaction from the social point of view.
-The young men regard all who are not technically 'gentlemen' as 'cads,' just as the Athenians counted all who were not Greeks as barbarians.
+The young men regard all who are not technically "gentlemen" as "cads," just as the Athenians counted all who were not Greeks as barbarians.

 I was a thorough-going Radical and Republican in those days—theoretically ... with a great admiration for John Stuart Mill, and later, I remember, I regarded John Morley as the coming man.

 After his graduation in 1865, Hyndman studied law for two years before deciding to become a journalist.
 As a first-class cricketer, he represented Cambridge University, Marylebone Cricket Club (MCC) and Sussex in thirteen matches as a right-handed batsman between 1864 and 1865.

 In 1866, Hyndman reported on the Italian war with Austria for The Pall Mall Gazette.
 Hyndman was horrified by the reality of war and became violently ill after visiting the front line.
 Hyndman met the leaders of the Italian nationalist movement and was generally sympathetic to their cause.

 In 1869, Hyndman toured the world, visiting the United States, Australia and several European countries.
 He continued to write for The Pall Mall Gazette, where he praised the British Empire and criticised those advocating for Irish Home Rule.
 Hyndman was also very opposed to politics of the United States.

 Hyndman married Matilda Ware (c.
 1846–1913) in 1876 and then Rosalind Travers (c.
 1875–1923) in 1914.